Emergence of the $\pi(1300)$ Resonance from Lattice QCD

-Inspecting the particle data group (PDG) book~\cite{ParticleDataGroup:2024cfk}, one realizes that already at the low end of the hadron spectrum many states are not well-understood.
-Take, for instance, the pion -- the lightest hadron with a mass of one seventh of the proton identified as a Goldstone boson of the spontaneously broken chiral symmetry and, thus, playing a pivotal role in our understanding of the quark-gluon interactions.
-Its first excited state is listed as $\pi(1300)$, first observed by Ananeva and collaborators in 1981~\cite{Ananeva:1981sb} in diffractive dissociation on nuclei.
+In the hadron spectrum, the pion, the lightest hadron with a mass of one seventh of the proton, is identified as a Goldstone boson of the spontaneously broken chiral symmetry and, therefore, plays a pivotal role in our understanding of quark-gluon interactions.
+However, it turns out that its first excited state, listed as $\pi(1300)$ and observed by Ananeva and collaborators in 1981~\cite{Ananeva:1981sb} in diffractive dissociation on nuclei, is much less understood.
 It is currently assumed to have a mass of $1300\pm100\ \mathrm{MeV}$ and a width of $200 - 600\ \mathrm{MeV}$~\cite{ParticleDataGroup:2024cfk}.
-However, even the existence of the $\pi(1300)$ as a hadronic resonance might be debatable~\cite{dArgent:2017gzv}.
-If it exists, it is about ten times heavier than the pion, almost mass-degenerate with the other members of the first excited pseudoscalar octet, $\eta(1295)$ and $K(1460)$, and as heavy as the excited $N(1440)$ state of the nucleon, which is only $1.5$ times heavier than the proton.
+However, even the existence of the $\pi(1300)$ as a hadronic resonance might be debatable.
+While strong evidence for it was found by CLEO~\cite{dArgent:2017gzv}, an ``elusive $\pi(1300)$'' bump disappeared at low $t'$ in COMPASS~\cite{COMPASS:2015gxz} resulting in no entry for it in the particle data group (PDG)~\cite{ParticleDataGroup:2024cfk}.
+If it exists, it is about ten times heavier than the pion, almost mass degenerate with the other members of the first excited pseudoscalar octet, $\eta(1295)$ and $K(1460)$~\cite{Doring:2025phq}, and as heavy as the excited $N(1440)$ state of the nucleon, which is only $1.5$ times heavier than the proton.
 Unraveling this pattern is, therefore, fundamental to understanding the emergence of the hadron spectrum.
 In addition, the $\pi(1300)$ is special because its $J^{PC}=0^{-+}$ quantum numbers allow for a decay to three pions without any centrifugal barrier.
-This makes it a member of a small list of resonances with strong three-body interactions, including also the aforementioned $N(1440)$ hosting $\pi\pi N$ states and $\omega(782)$, the lowest hadron resonance decaying into three particles.
+Indeed, all pions are in relative S-wave enhancing three-body effects, which distinguishes this resonance from the previously studied $\omega$~\cite{Yan:2024gwp} and $a_1$~\cite{Mai:2021nul} resonances.
+The $S$-wave system contains the emblematic $f_0(500)$ resonance~\cite{Pelaez:2015qba} in a subchannel and enhances the elusive three-body effects through the strong $\pi\pi$ decays of this broad isobar to recombine with the $S$-wave spectator pion, making the $\pi(1300)$ a unique testing ground for few-body studies.

+The $\pi(1300)$ is important for several fields.
+First, while it is primarily a $q\bar{q}$ state, it may contain significant $q\bar{q}g$ hybrid components~\cite{Kalashnikova:1993xb, Donnachie:1999re}.
+Second, its poorly constrained properties contribute to dominant uncertainties in QCD sum-rule determinations of light-quark masses~\cite{Narison:2014vka, Boyle:2012jad}.
+Third, in $\tau \to 3\pi \nu_\tau$ decays, the large width of $\pi(1300)$ can enhance charge-parity (CP)-violating effects in extensions of the standard model~\cite{Choi:1994ch}.